KokeCacao/deep_vocab_frontend/README.md

 - [ ] Add: [Large] wechat login / binding

 ## TODO (less important)
+- [ ] Fix: datetime should be consistent and use universal timestamp and convert to local time when appropriate. but user display should display according to local time zone (especially in stats)
 - [ ] Add: automatically direct user to download vocab when opening the learning tab
 - [ ] Add: Vocab count in [已完成] section
 - [ ] Add: Stats (something like App usage in IOS) (See: https://ft-interactive.github.io/visual-vocabulary/) (vocab/time, how-long-does-it-take-to-remember-1-vocab, )